 ANZ Group's Supplier Code of Practice (SCOP) outlines our minimum requirements for suppliers in relation to governance and general compliance, workplace relations, occupational health and safety, ethical business practices and environmental management.
 It includes a number of commitments in relation to human rights, including that the supplier will not tolerate forced or child labour and will compensate employees in compliance with wage laws.
-During the 2015-2016 financial year, ANZ reviewed the SCOP with a view to enhancing its slavery and human trafficking protections.
+During the 2016-2017 financial year, ANZ revised the SCOP enhancing its slavery and human trafficking protections.
 The SCOP aligns with ANZ's Code of Conduct and Ethics.
 It is also based on the OECD Guidelines for Multinational Enterprises and the UN Global Compact.